charles-the-developer/GAM-Bidding-Only-iOS-Draft/GAM-Bidding-only-ios.md

 }
 ```

-> [!NOTE]
+{: .alert.alert-info :}
->  in case you use a single-size banner (as opposed to multi-size), i.e. 300x250 - you don’t need to make a call to the `AdViewUtils.findPrebidCreativeSize` routine - because you already know the size of the creative, however you still need to make a call to `bannerView.resize` because the creative in GAM has the 1x1 size by default and without this call it will be rendered, but as a pixel.
+in case you use a single-size banner (as opposed to multi-size), i.e. 300x250 - you don’t need to make a call to the `AdViewUtils.findPrebidCreativeSize` routine - because you already know the size of the creative, however you still need to make a call to `bannerView.resize` because the creative in GAM has the 1x1 size by default and without this call it will be rendered, but as a pixel.

-> [!NOTE]
+{: .alert.alert-info :}
-> Make sure you process all possible cases in the  `AdViewUtils.findPrebidCreativeSize` callbacks (both success and failure).
+Make sure you process all possible cases in the  `AdViewUtils.findPrebidCreativeSize` callbacks (both success and failure).
 Sometimes you might not get the size of the creative (or a failure callback) - it simply means that this is not a Prebid creative.
 It means that you still need to render the creative, but you most likely don’t need to resize it.

 #### Step 1: Create a `BannerAdUnit`